mcusuperuser/embedded_c/README.md

-# Embedded C
-## For Arm Cortex-M based microcontrollers
+# Embedded C for Arm Cortex-M based microcontrollers

 This reference manual outlines basic C language principles, with specifics around the usage in Arm Cortex-M based microcontrollers.
+It contains a documentation that can be accessed via a web browser and directly from within Arm Keil MDK (using the **::Utils:embedded_c** component's documentation link).
+The CMSIS-Pack also contains a couple of example projects that help to understand the concepts outlined in the manual.

 ## Directory Structure